Pakil: World War II and Japanese occupation

-In 1942, the Japanese troops occupied in Pakil, Laguna and in 1945, the liberated from the Philippine Commonwealth forces under the Philippine Army and Philippine Constabulary entering in Pakil, Laguna with the local recognized guerrillas against the Japanese forces during the Second World War.
+In 1942, the Japanese troops occupied Pakil, and in 1945, Pakil was liberated by the Philippine Commonwealth forces after the Philippine Army and Philippine Constabulary entered the town along with the local recognized guerrillas against the Japanese forces during the Second World War.

+Modern era

 In 1954, the sitios known as Casa Real, Casinsin and Kabulusan were converted into barrios.
 Durado followed suit in 1957.

 Geography

+Pakil's land area consists of two non-contiguous parts, separated by Laguna de Bay.
+It borders Mabitac to the north, Pangil to the west, and Paete to the south.
+Pakil is 19 km from Santa Cruz, 106 km from Manila, and 67 km from Lucena.

 Barangays

-Pakil is politically subdivided into 13 barangays.